-LOOKING AHEAD to 2019 - 2021 - LANGUAGE IMPAIRMENT
+LOOKING AHEAD to 2019 - 2021 - LANGUAGE IMPAIRMENT (LI)

-DATA ANALYSIS SMART GOALS & TARGETS EVIDENCE BASED STRATEGIES MONITORING Report card marks Learning Skills Anecdotal comments Existing professional learning feedback forms to inform future professional learning goals Area for growth: Curriculum Teaching and Learning: A Focus on Assessment Practices In June 2020, there will be a significant reduction (September-June) in the proportion of students rarely demonstrating each of the 9 student oral language measures.
+DATA ANALYSIS SMART GOALS & TARGETS EVIDENCE BASED STRATEGIES MONITORING Report Card marks Learning Skills Anecdotal Comments Feedback forms to inform professional learning goals Area for growth: Expressive Language Curriculum Teaching and Learning: A Focus on Assessment Practices In June 2020, there will be a significant reduction (September-June) in the proportion of students rarely demonstrating each of the 9 student oral language skills.
 Focus on the following oral language skills: Follow multi-step spoken directions.
 Understand the meaning of words.
 Understand what people are saying.
 Understand new information.
 Ask and answer questions of peers and teachers.
 Describe things to people.
-Central staff will: Monitor effectiveness of professional learning using Common Feedback Forms Field superintendents, in collaboration with the Superintendent of Special Services will: Monitor school improvement planning that incorporates the learning needs of students with Language Impairment Expressive Language School & Classroom Leadership: Professional Learning, Collaboration and Engagement By June 2021, evidence informed practices in the area of communication and self-regulation will be shared with elementary schools. • At least 85% of students in the LI-ISP classroom will have teacher survey data administered, collected, and analysed.
-By June 2021, increase teacher capacity to support achievement for students with Language Impairment. • 75% of LI-ISP teachers will plan learning opportunities that support communication and self-regulation based on the resources and information shared with them.
+Central staff will: Monitor effectiveness of professional learning us Common Feedback Forms Field superintendents, in collaboration with the Superintendent of Special Services will: Monitor school improvement planning that incorporates the learning needs of students with Language Impairment School & Classroom Leadership: Professional Learning, Collaboration and Engagement By June 2021, evidence informed practices in the area of communication and Self-regulation will be shared with elementary schools. • At least 85% of students in the LI-ISP classroom will have teacher survey data administered, collected, and analysed.
+By June 2021, increase teacher capacity to support achievement for students with Language Impairment. • 75% of LI-ISP teachers will plan learning opportunities that support communication and Self-regulation based on the resources and information shared with them.
 Put events in right order when telling stories or describing events.
 Use correct grammar and talk in complete sentences.
 Engage others in conversation.
-Administrators will: • Monitor, together with teachers, the implementation of IEP goals specific to the leaning profiles of students with Language Impairment Teachers will: • Monitor students using assessment for learning strategies
+Administrators will: • Monitor implementation of IEP goal specific to the learning profiles of students with Language Impairment Teachers will: • Monitor students using assessment for learning strategies

-LEARNING DISABILITY
+LEARNING DISABILITY (LD)